Backdate/TP-Tools/tp_view/readme.md

 **Info:** Upload "tp_view_ref.htm" to the controller to get help at your fingertips.

-## ANIMATIONS

-Animation shows how to create a user favorite view.
+This Animation shows how to create a user favorite view.
 Afterwards this view is restored.
 ![user defined view](./assets/TP_VIEW_Example1.gif)

+**favorite view functions are not available on R50iA**

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND**